rushali-shetty/Credit-Card-Fraud-Detection/README.md

 plt.ylabel('Frequency')
 ```
 <img src="IMAGES/a1.png" width="500" height="300"><br>
+We can see that out of 284,807 transactions, 284,315 were labeled as normal (99.83%), and only 492 transactions were labeled as fraud (0.17%).
+Although it may seem small, each fraud transaction can represent a very significant expense.<br>
 ### Visualization of Amount and Time Distribution<br>
 ```ruby
 fig, ax = plt.subplots(1, 2, figsize=(18,4))